 Beards: Where beards are authorized, they shall be grown with a moustache; kept neatly trimmed, especially on the lower neck and cheekbones; and not exceed 2.5 cm (1 in.) in length.

 Moustaches: When moustaches are grown alone, the unshaven portion of the face shall not extend outwards beyond the corners of the mouth.
 Moustaches shall be kept neatly trimmed; not be greater than 2 cm (3/4 in.) in length; not extend below the corners of the mouth.

 Long Hair Standards

 For cadets with longer hair, hair shall not extend below the lower edge of the service jacket collar.
 Exaggerated styles, including those with excessive fullness or extreme height, are not authorized.

 Braids, if worn, shall be styled conservatively and tied tightly secured at the end by a knot or a small unadorned fastener.
 A second small unadorned fastener may be used to secure the top of the braid.
 A single braid shall be worn in the centre of the back.
 Double braids shall be worn behind the shoulders.
 Hair shall extend to its maximum length when gathered behind the head and braided and will not extend below the top of the armpit.

 Multiple braids (cornrows) shall be directed toward the back of the head, pulled tight to the head and secured at the end by a knot or a small-unadorned fastener.
 A second small unadorned fastener may be used to secure the top of the braid.
 Multiple braids extending below the lower edge of the collar are to be gathered in a bun.

-With the permission of a CO, a reasonable period may be authorized in order to transition from short to long hairstyles, during which time hair may extend below the lower edge of the service jacket collar all the while maintaining a positive appearance, and subject to the cadet’s safety.
+Cadets are just meant to notify adult staff of their intention to grow out their hair, in order to transition from short to long hairstyles.
+During which time hair may extend below the lower edge of the service jacket collar all the while maintaining a positive appearance, and subject to the cadet’s safety.

 Make-up and Jewellery